-Advance requests are critical to giving all Canadians peace of mind.
+Advance requests are critical to giving people across Canada peace of mind.

 Unwanted suffering is wrong

-In March 2021, Bill C-7 — which includes key amendments to Canada’s medical assistance in dying (MAID) legislation — became the law of the land.
+In March 2021, Bill C-7 — which includes key amendments to Canada’s medical assistance in dying (MAID) legislation — was passed into law.

-Although Bill C-7 expanded access to MAID to include sick Canadians whose deaths are not reasonably foreseeable, many people still aren’t eligible because they are in the early stages of a capacity-eroding condition — such as dementia, Parkinson’s, or Huntington’s disease – and cannot put in place an advance request for MAID.
+Although Bill C-7 expanded access to MAID to include individuals whose deaths are not reasonably foreseeable, many people still aren’t eligible because they are in the early stages of a capacity-eroding condition — such as dementia, Parkinson’s, or Huntington’s disease – and cannot put in place an advance request for MAID.

 Your end-of-life rights must be respected

 The lack of access to advance requests is a critical gap in our country’s assisted dying legislation — and must be corrected.